defold/doc/docs/en/manuals/webview.md

     if type == webview.CALLBACK_RESULT_EVAL_OK and
         request_id == self.closeCheckRequest then

-        -- Compare the JavaScript result, if it's "true" we should -- close the webview!
+        -- Compare the JavaScript result, if it's "true" (or "1" on iOS) we should -- close the webview!
-        if data.result == "true" then
+        if data.result == "true" or data.result == "1" then
             webview.destroy(webview_id)
         end